Debt Repayment Scheme In Singapore (2026)

 The High Court’s assessment of your annulment of bankruptcy will also depend on the views of the OA and the bankrupt’s creditors, as well as other important factors such as your age, monthly income and total assets, as well as the amount of monthly instalments payments you have contributed to his bankruptcy estate.

-The Fees and Costs of A DRS
+The Fees And Costs Of A Debt Repayment Scheme

 Advantages